dombg1337/stageScan/README.md

 # stageScan (c) dombg

-## Description
+## Why should I use stageScan?

-The script stages scans with masscan and nmap providing greater time efficiency (than nmap -p- scans) while still scanning all ports on the target.
+The script stages scans with masscan and nmap providing greater time efficiency (than nmap -p- scans) while still scanning all ports on the target and leveraging nmap's powerful capabilities including NSE.

 ## Execution